ralt/dpsv/README.md

 ### TODO

 - Support .diff.gz
+- Add a maintenance mode while the updater is run
 - Define and implement API caching
 - Refactor to be consistent in usage of HTTP status codes